March is birthday month in our household. Here’s what things have been looking like around our pad:

 After eating we browsed around the shop.
 Jamie Oliver has just about ever item of kitchenware in his line now.
-I’ve added a few to my amazon shop, which you can check out here.

 And that wraps up our jamie oliver inspired birthday!
 Are you a jamie lover like we are?
 Have you ever tried cooking from any of his cookbooks?
 Any other chef favourites to share?